A list of spiritual biographies. Including spiritual personalities from Christianity, Buddhism, Hinduism, Sikhism, Islam and other traditions.

 Prophet Abraham (2nd Century BC).
 Abraham is mentioned in Genesis and is a key figure in Judaism, Christianity and Islam.
 Considered first Patriarch of the Jewish people.

-Moses (1391 BC – 1271 BC) Moses was a key figure of Jewish history, who led the Jewish people from slavery in Egypt across the Red Sea to the promised land.
+Moses (1391 BC – 1271 BC) Moses was a key figure in Jewish history, who led the Jewish people from slavery in Egypt across the Red Sea to the promised land.
 On Mount Sinai, he wrote down the Ten Commandments.

 Baal Shem Tov (1698–1760) Polish Jewish mystic.
 Founder of Hasidic Judaism.
 Baal Shem taught the importance of immanent spiritual experience and rejected some of the more legalistic aspects of Judaism.

 Prophet Muhammad (570-632) Muhammad was a prophet and messenger of God.
 The revelations he shared became the foundation of the Qu’ran and the Muslim religion.
-His main spiritual teachings were centred on the complete “surrender” (lit. islam) to the One God.
+His main spiritual teachings were centred on the complete “surrender” (lit.
+Islam) to the One God.

 Rumi (1207 – 1273) Rumi was a Sufi mystic and poet.
-Born near modern day Afghanistan, he settled in modern day Turkey.
+Born near modern-day Afghanistan, he settled in modern day Turkey.
 Rumi’s poetry speaks of the Divine romance between seeker and God.

 Rabia Basri (717–801) a female Muslim saint.
 Her poetry sets down her philosophy of ‘Divine Love’.
 She spent her days and nights in prayer and meditation.

 Mansoor Al-Hallaj (858 – 922) a Sufi mystic who preached a radical gospel and philosophy to everyone.
 He experienced mystical trances and exclaimed ‘I am the Truth’ – trying to convey the Divine essence of man.
-He was sentenced to death for blasphemy, but during a prolonged execution he retained his equanimity and faith.
+He was sentenced to death for blasphemy, but during a prolonged execution, he retained his equanimity and faith.

 Confucius (551 BC – ) Chinese sage, who wrote The Dialects.
 Became influential philosopher for China